 I have additional questions.
 Who should I contact to get the answer?

-If you have questions or need assistance, please email the Museum at [email protected], and we will endeavour to respond as quickly as possible.
+If you have questions or need assistance, please email the Museum at [email protected].
+We will endeavour to respond as quickly as possible.